25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 In Portland, you’ll find lots of gorgeous lighthouses including Portland Head Light.
 This is one of the world’s most photographed lighthouses.
 Plus, you can visit Bug Light, one of the smallest lighthouses!

-Beyond lighthouses, Portland, Maine is also a huge food town and was named the 2018 Restaurant City of the Year from Bon Appetit magazine.
+Beyond lighthouses, Portland, Maine is also a huge food town and was named the 2018 Restaurant City of the Year by Bon Appetit magazine.

 For one thing, they have lobster everything.
 I’m talking about lobster rolls, lobster tacos, lobster mac and cheese, etc.